haroohie-club/HeiretsuTranslationBuild/README.md

 ### Riivolution Patch
 1. Copy your ripped Suzumiya Haruhi no Heiretsu wbfs to `original/R44J8P.wbfs`, then run `setup.ps1`.
+2. Run `build_arc.ps1` with the following command line arguments:
+    * `-heiretsuCli` with the location of your HaruhiHeiretsuCLI executable.
+    * `-fontPath` with the path to the font you're using as a replacement to the game font.
+    * `-fontSize` with the size of the font for replacement.
+    * `-langCode` with the language code of the language you're buliding for.
 2. Run `build.ps1` with the following command line arguments:
     * `-heiretsuCli` with the location of your HaruhiHeiretsuCLI executable.
     * `-wiinject` with the location of your Wiinject executable.